nih-cfde/announcements/2021-06-21-announcements.md

 On **June 21st and 23rd** we are hosting a two part (2 hours each session) workshop series that provides hands-on experience in conducting basic RNA-Seq analysis in the cloud.
 This workshop has been fully booked!
 Send inquiries to training@cfde.atlassian.net if you would like to know more.

 On **June 30th at 10am PDT / 12pm EDT**, our popular 2-hour workshop: **Intro to AWS** introduces you to creating a computer “in the cloud” and logging into it, via Amazon Web Services.
-We create a small general-purpose Linux computer connect to it, and run a small job, while discussing the concepts and technologies involved.
+We create a small general-purpose Linux computer, connect to it, and run a small job, while discussing the concepts and technologies involved.
 [Click Here to Register!](https://www.nih-cfde.org/events/cfde-training-workshop-2/?pk_campaign=anc)

 Please check out the [CFDE Events Calendar](https://www.nih-cfde.org/events/?pk_campaign=anc) to find and register for these and other future events.
 Our workshops are open to all, so feel free to share this information with interested friends and colleagues.